GINGER-HSPH/AAU-Training-2019/primer.md

 - **Email** your final document to [aau.hsphtraining@gmail.com].

-## Your final submission should be received by no later than Monday, November 11th at 11pm EAT.
+## Your final submission should be received by no later than Monday 11 November at 11pm EAT.

 ----------------------------------------------------------------------------------------------------------------------------